SynchronetBBS/sbbs/README.md

 	forum_extended_ascii = false
 	; Only load this many messages from each sub (default: 0 for all) max_messages = 500
-	; Connect to the websocket proxies on ports other than specified in ctrl/services.ini websocket_telnet_port = 1124
-	websocket_rlogin_port = 1514
-	allowed_ftelnet_targets = some.other.bbs:23,yet.another.bbs:2323
 	; Serve this web interface from a subdirectory of the webserver's document root web_root = ../web/root/ecwebv4
 ```

 - Setting *forum_extended_ascii* to *false* may resolve problems with displaying UTF-8 encoded characters; character codes > 127 will not be assumed to be extended-ASCII references to CP437 characters.
 - Tweaking *max_messages* may improve forum performance or resolve 'Out of memory' errors, if you see any of those when browsing the forum
-- Normally, fTelnet will try to connect to the websocket proxies based on information from *ctrl/services.ini*.
-In some situations (eg. when using an HTTPS reverse proxy) it may be necessary to connect to another port unknown to Synchronet.
-- The *allowed_ftelnet_targets* setting is only necessary if you will be adding additional pages through which users can connect to external systems via fTelnet (see below).
-This is a comma-separated list of host:port entries.
 - If you placed the *contents* of the *web/root/* directory from this repository at some other location within your webserver's document root, use the *web_root* value to point to that directory.
 (Note that the *contents* of the *web/lib/* directory from this repository must still live at *[web_directory]/lib* on your system.)

 ### Customization